-This chapter describes how to upgrade the software from ElectricFlow 5.x or 6.x to latest ElectricFlow version and upgrade cluster configurations at the same time.
+This section describes how to upgrade the software from ElectricFlow 5.x or 6.x to latest ElectricFlow version and upgrade cluster configurations at the same time.
 The procedure is the same as when you upgrade from ElectricFlow 5.x or 6.x to the latest version except that you need to perform additional tasks to upgrade the cluster.

 In this section, the term "ElectricFlow 6.x" refers to the latest ElectricFlow version.
 For example, "from ElectricFlow 5.x to ElectricFlow 6.x" means from ElectricFlow 5.x or 6.x (the current version installed in your system) to the latest version (a newer version).
+In addition, ElectricCommander 5.x is referred to as ElectricFlow 5.x.
+Anything that refers to ElectricCommander 5.x also refers to ElectricFlow 5.x.